 On May 8, 2012, USEC received notice from the New York Stock Exchange ("NYSE") that the average closing price of its common stock was below the NYSE's continued listing criteria relating to minimum share price.
 Rule 802.01C of the NYSE's Listed Company Manual requires that a company's common stock trade at a minimum average closing price of \$1.00 over a consecutive 30 trading-day period.
-In accordance with the NYSE's rules, on May 14, 2012, USEC provided written notice to the NYSE of its intent to cure this deficiency.
-USEC is evaluating its options to cure the price deficiency, including a reverse stock split, which would require shareholder approval at or prior to USEC's next annual meeting of shareholders.
-USEC has six months from receipt of the notice to regain compliance with the NYSE's price criteria (or by no later than USEC's next annual meeting of shareholder approval is required).
+In accordance with the NYSE's rules, on May 14, 2012, USEC provided written notice to the NYSE of its intent to cure this deficiency, including, if necessary through a reverse stock split.
+USEC had six months from receipt of the notice to regain compliance with the NYSE's price criteria or by no later than USEC's next annual meeting of shareholders if shareholder approval is required as is the case with a reverse stock split.
+USEC does not expect to cure the price deficiency prior to November 8, 2012 and so intends to seek shareholder approval for a reverse stock split at its next annual meeting of shareholders.
+If USEC's shareholders approve the reverse stock split and USEC effectuates the reverse stock split to cure the condition, the condition will be deemed cured if USEC's closing share price promptly exceeds \$1.00 per share, and the price remains above the level for at least the following 30 trading days.
 Subject to the NYSE's rules, during the cure period, USEC's common stock will continue to be listed and trade on the NYSE, subject to its continued compliance with the NYSE's other applicable listing rules.
 USEC is currently in compliance with all other NYSE listing rules.